-As at September 30,
+As at June 30, As at December 31,

 2019 2018

-Total assets \$188,150 \$159,815
+Total assets \$197,059 \$159,815

-Total liabilities \$58,272 \$59,119
+Total liabilities \$62,927 \$59,119

-Shareholders' equity \$129,878 \$100,696
+Shareholders' equity \$134,132 \$100,696

 Non-IFRS Measures

 References in this MD&A to "EBITDA" are to earnings before interest, taxes, depreciation, amortization, foreign currency exchange gains and losses on translation of long-term debt, unrealized gains on the changes in the value of derivative instruments, unrealized change in biological asset, stock compensation, and gains and losses on asset sales.
 EBITDA is a cash flow measure that is not recognized under IFRS and does not have a standardized meaning prescribed by IFRS.
 Therefore, EBITDA may not be comparable to similar measures presented by other issuers.
 Investors are cautioned that EBITDA should not be construed as an alternative to net income or loss determined in accordance with IFRS as an indicator of the Company's performance or to cash flows from operating, investing and financing activities as measures of liquidity and cash flows.
 Management believes that EBITDA is an important measure in evaluating the historical performance of the Company.